Krisp Noise Cancellation App Review

 Noise Cancellation on Video Calls

 Many people’s home working environments are far from ideal with background noise from kids playing, dogs barking, TVs in adjoining rooms or maybe building work going on.
 What most people don’t appreciate is that it’s relatively easy to remove this noise.

 What do Video Conferencing Apps Offer?

 The three leading commercial video conferencing apps, Zoom, Microsoft Teams and Google Meet all provide system settings that allow you to suppress noise.
 They try to identify the speech component and filter everything else out.
 They’re all reasonably effective at this and other than in a nuanced way it’s hard to separate any one from the pack.
 What they won’t cover of course is where someone uses conventional telephony to dial into a meeting, as noise cancellation is only available if you’re using their PC or mobile apps.

 So you might be interested in Krisp.
-Krisp is a stand-alone AI based noise cancellation app and is very efficient at suppressing background noise.
-It works well for remote workers who may not always be able to guarantee a quiet environment.
-Video conferences, remote training and pod and video casters can all benefit from Krisp’s excellent noise suppression.
-It’s also very effective for call centres where operators can use it to supress the noise around them or do the same for someone calling in from a noisy location.
+Krisp is a stand-alone AI based noise cancelling app and is very efficient at suppressing background noise.
 Krisp produces crystal-clear calls.
+It works well on video conferences and also for call centres where operators can use it to supress the noise around them or do the same for someone calling in from a noisy location.
 Call centres can be noisy work environments and are increasingly moving to remote work where of course the background noise levels are harder to predict and control.
-Krisp is also unique in that it works both directions.
-You can set it up to cancel noise on both incoming and outgoing audio, so it can be used to cancel background noise where someone calls into a video conference using conventional telephony.